A38 road: Worcestershire

-The current A38 road follows from the southern end of one of the Worcester turnpike trust's roads which was originally (in 1726) at Severn Stoke, but an Act of 1737 extended it to Upton Bridge (taking it past Bluebell Farm).
+The current A38 road follows from the southern end of one of the Worcester turnpike trust's roads which was originally set in 1726, by the Worcester Roads Act 1725 (12 Geo.
+1. c.
+14), at Severn Stoke, but an act of Parliament of 1737, the Worcester Roads Act 1736 (10 Geo.
+2. c.
+5), extended it to Upton Bridge (taking it past Bluebell Farm).

 North of the city, the road was a particularly important one as it connected the saltmaking centre of Droitwich with the River Severn.
 In 1706, this was described as heavily used for the 'carriage of salt, iron, coals and other wares'.
 The first Turnpike Act for this road was an extremely early one, being passed in 1713 and recites:

-When it was renewed in 1725, it was extended from the Tything of Whistons to the Lower Slip of the Quay of Worcester; from Droitwich to Dyers Bridge (M5 Junction 5) near Bromsgrove; and through the town of Droitwich from "Netherwith" [Netherwich] Bridge to a place called "Chapel on the Bridge".
-In 1749, this was again extended through the town of Bromsgrove to Spadebourne Bridge, immediately north of the town.
+When it was renewed by the Worcester to Droitwich Road Act 1725 (12 Geo.
+1. c.
+20), it was extended from the Tything of Whistons to the Lower Slip of the Quay of Worcester; from Droitwich to Dyers Bridge (M5 junction 5) near Bromsgrove; and through the town of Droitwich from "Netherwith" [Netherwich] Bridge to a place called "Chapel on the Bridge".
+In 1749, this was again extended, by the Worcestershire Roads Act 1748 (22 Geo.
+2. c.
+43), through the town of Bromsgrove to Spadebourne Bridge, immediately north of the town.
 Where the road leaves Worcester, it again does not follow the line of the Roman road in the same direction until it picks up the Roman line, just south of Martin Hussingtree.
 The Roman road took a more direct line over Rainbow Hill and through Blackpole, now B4550.
 From Martin Hussingtree, the A38 closely follows the Roman line to beyond Bromsgrove.
 The present road deviates from its line when it was originally classified at Droitwich where the main road is a bypass, the old road now mostly being B4090.
 This happens again at Bromsgrove, where A38 is again a bypass, the old line mostly now being B4091 and Bromsgrove High Street (now partly pedestrianised, then through the town centre.
 The Bromsgrove Eastern Bypass was constructed in 1980.